geerlingguy/ansible-requirements-updater/README.md

   - This has only been tested with `geerlingguy.*` roles, and a few others which follow semantic versioning standards.
 Since Galaxy allows practically anything as a version (heck, you could probably throw a 🦑 in there and it would work), the playbook will likely break your requirements in new and interesting ways if you use roles that do strange things with versioning.
   - This playbook only handles requirements files with `roles` in them, not with `roles` and `collections`.
 If you have any `collections` listed in your requirements file, this playbook will act like they don't exist and they will go 💥.
+    - Maybe this playbook will support collections someday, maybe not.
+Buy my book and I'll be at least 0.0002% more likely to fix [issue #1](https://github.com/geerlingguy/ansible-requirements-updater/issues/1).
   - You should never write a playbook like this.
 It is dumb.
 It is inefficient.
 It is against every one of the best practices I espouse in my book [Ansible for DevOps](https://www.ansiblefordevops.com) and my blog posts on Ansible.
 But I did, so 🤷‍♂️.

 ## Usage